ClouDesire/docusaurus/website/blog/2021-07-26-sso-graylog4-oauth2-proxy.md

 authorURL: https://twitter.com/PP_Ferrari
 ---

 We recently upgraded our Graylog instance to Graylog 4.
-We also enabled SSO with Github in order to enable all members of our team to login and use Graylog.
-But, in our experience, it wasn't straightforward as we thought it would be.
+In the process, we enabled the SSO functionality (called `Trusted Header Authentication`) in order to enable all members of our team to login and use Graylog.
+We choose to use `oauth2-proxy` as the reverse proxy to authenticate with Github.
-We choose to use `oauth2-proxy` as the SSO provider.
+In our experience, it wasn't straightforward as we thought it would be.

-To activate SSO on Graylog 4 using `oauth2-proxy`, you have to:
+To activate SSO on Graylog 4 using `oauth2-proxy`:

 - Enable the `Trusted Header Authentication`.
 In `Graylog 4` the SSO functionality has been integrated directly into the product and you don't need to rely on an external plugin anymore.
 To configure SSO, go to System -> Authentication -> Authenticators -> Edit Authenticators.
 In the `Username header` box insert the name of the header that you're going to authenticate the user with and `enable` the Authenticator.
 We decided to use the `X-Forwarded-User` header that is automatically added to the request by the oauth2-proxy.
 - set the `--trusted-proxies` option launching graylog, passing to it the IP address of the `oauth2-proxy` instance.
 If you're using `docker` (like us), you can use the `GRAYLOG_TRUSTED_PROXIES` environment variable to the container;